 res_khap$best_cluster_size

-is to compute the adjusted rand index.
+#> [1] 1552 4977 2889 571 11The final way to make use of CClust is to compute the adjusted rand index.

-is to compute the adjusted rand index given the estimated assignments and the true assiganments.
+The function ARI is to compute the adjusted rand index given the estimated assignments and the true assiganments.

 Inputs

-A list of results returned from or .truth
+est A list of results returned from or .truth A numeric or character vector of true assignemts.Output

 Functionality

-The code below shows how to access the clustering results using function ARI
+The code below shows how to access the clustering results using function ARI.

 # Estimate cluster assignments by function `khaplotype`.